gaurav-geeky/CPP-coding/DSA queue/queue.md

 #  QUEUE
-// here insertin is from back   and deletion from front size :  it is called singlly queue.
+// here insertion is from back   and deletion from front side :  it is called singlly queue.

 // pop is for deleting data and move pointer further.
+// here data represent thr.  while loop    untill queue is empty

-// for loop is for certainity when know initial and start .
+# for loop is used for certainity when know initial and start.

-// while loop used for uncertainity  becase we know end point.
+# while loop is used for uncertainity  becase we know end point.

 # DEQUE : double ended queue

-can omsert amd delete data from   both sides.
+1. can insert amd delete data from   both sides.

-we can delete fro fromt back   and  middel
+2. we can delete from  front, back &  middle.

-it is non contiguous memory.
+3. it is non contiguous memory.
+4.   auto is a pointer , it can point anything .